Bounded Synthesis of Resilient Supervisors: Main Idea

 \section{Main Idea}

-The problem of synthesis of resilient supervisors against adversarial attacks can be formulated as an $\exists \forall$ second order synthesis problem.
-The main idea is explained as follows.
-Let $G$ denote the plant under control.
-In synthesizing resilient supervisors, we essentially ask for the existence of a supervisor $S$ in the supervisor space $\mathcal{S}$ such that, for any attacker $A$ in the attacker space $\mathcal{A}$, the attacked closed-loop system $\circ (A, S, G)$ satisfies a desired safety property $\Phi_{safe}$, if some assumption $\Phi_{assume}$ holds, where $\circ$ is the composition operator determined according to a chosen semantics of the attacker and its effect on the closed-loop system.
-Then, the resilient supervisor synthesis problem is reduced to a constructive proof or refutation of the following $\exists \forall$ second order logic formula:
+The problem of synthesis of resilient supervisors against attacks could be reduced to solving synthesis constraints formulated in the second order logic.
+The basic idea can be described as follows.
+Let $G$ denote the plant (under control).
+We need to determine the existence of a supervisor $S$ in the supervisor space $\mathcal{S}$ such that, for any attacker $A$ in the attacker space $\mathcal{A}$, the attacked closed-loop system $\circ (A, S, G)$ satisfies a desired property $\Phi_{desired}$.
+It follows that the resilient supervisor synthesis problem is reduced to a constructive proof or a refutation of the following $\exists \forall$ second order logic formula:

-Different variations of the resilient supervisor synthesis problem can be expressed, depending on the choice of supervisor space, attacker space and properties $\Phi_{assume}$ and $\Phi_{safe}$.
+Different formulations of the resilient supervisor synthesis problem can be expressed, depending on the choice of the supervisor space, attacker space and property $\Phi_{desired}$.

-For the supervisor space, one can impose restrictions on the set $\Sigma_c$ of controllable events, the set $\Sigma_o$ of observable events and the state size of the supervisors, in addition to some prior property that needs to be guaranteed by the supervisors on the closed-loop systems (in the absence of attacker).
-For example, one may be required to synthesize a resilient supervisor $S$ of state size\footnote{The state size restriction may come from hardware memory limitation.} no more than $10^6$ that controls (at most) events $a, b$, observes (at most) events $a, c$ and ensures $S \lVert G \models \Phi_{prior}$, where $\Phi_{prior}$ denotes some prior safety (and progress) property that needs to be satisfied by $S \lVert G$.
-By requiring $L(S \lVert G)=K$ with $\Phi_{prior}$, the above synthesis formula can be used to model the supervisor obfuscation problem~\cite{Zhu2018}.
+For the supervisor space, one could impose restrictions on the set $\Sigma_c$ of controllable events, the set $\Sigma_o$ of observable events and even the state sizes of the supervisors, in addition to some prior property $\Phi_{prior}$ that needs to be guaranteed by the supervisors on the (unattacked) closed-loop system $S\lVert G$.
+For example, one may be required to synthesize a supervisor $S$ of state size\footnote{The state size restriction may come from hardware memory limitation for implementing supervisors.} no larger than $10^3$ which controls (at most) events $a, b$, observes (at most) events $a, c$ and ensures $S \lVert G \models \Phi_{prior}$.